crisaraoz/movieFinder/README.md

 # movieFinder
-React app for search movies
+React web app for search movies
+Using of Hooks for State managment.